 Honey is the sweet syrup made by bees from the nectar of flowers.

-Honey has been used for centuries in common Ayurveda medicine for treating sore throats, colds, and wound healing — although these have not been studied with solid evidence.
-Just as maple syrup has different food grades, honey does as well and is graded into A, B, or C. Grade A is the best quality and reflects not only the texture but also the flavor of floral and sweetness.
+Honey has been used for centuries in common Ayurveda medicine for treating sore throats, colds, and wound healing.
+Just as maple syrup has different food grades, honey does as well.
+It is graded into A, B, or C categories.
+Grade A is the best quality and reflects not only the texture, but also the flavor of floral and sweetness.
 There are many varieties of honey due to the variance in bee harvesting, location, and type of flower the bees are collecting the nectar from.

 Nutrient Breakdown of Honey:

-Note, honey is sugar!
-Honey should still be used in moderation and can be used for light flavor and adding a bit of additional sweetness to dishes.
-Recommended types include raw honey, comb honey, and creamed honey.
+Don’t forget, honey is sugar!
+Honey should still be used in moderation and can be used to add a bit of additional sweetness to dishes.
+Recommended types include raw honey, honeycomb and creamed honey.